Personal Decisions About Your Healthcare

 In North Carolina, there are three types of Advance Directives: the Living Will, the Healthcare Power of Attorney and an Advance Instruction for Mental Health Treatment.

 Having an Advance Directive is a personal choice.
-At Wayne Memorial Hospital, we believe the decision process concerning your care is made easier if you have designated someone to speak on your behalf.
+At Wayne UNC Health Care, we believe the decision process concerning your care is made easier if you have designated someone to speak on your behalf.

 Upon admission you will be given a brochure that explains Advance Directives in more detail.
-However, if you would like more information, please ask your nurse, call 919.731.6334, contact us online, or review caringinfo.org for some excellent reference materials.
-You can also hear more about Advance Directives by clicking on the “JoAnne Nance” tab below.
+However, if you would like more information, please ask your nurse, call 919.731.6334, or contact us online.
+Additionally, you can download our Advance Care Planning Toolkit below.

-At Wayne Memorial, we are proud to offer comprehensive medical care to patients from across Wayne County, NC, including Clinton, Goldsboro, Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield and Wilson.
+At Wayne UNC Health Care, we are proud to offer comprehensive medical care to patients from across Wayne County, NC, including Clinton, Goldsboro, Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield and Wilson.